discourse/discourse-subscriptions/README.md

 If you too would like to sponsor this project, I'd really appreciate it.
 You can help with development, admin costs or just coffee budget.
 See here: https://github.com/sponsors/rimian

-## Installation

-* Be sure your site is enforcing https.
-* Follow the install instructions here: https://meta.discourse.org/t/install-a-plugin/19157

-## Settings:
+## Core concepts

-You'll need to get some info from your Stripe account to complete the steps below: https://dashboard.stripe.com/

-* Add your Stripe public and private keys
-* Set the currency to your local value.
-* Add your Stripe webhook secret.

-See webhook info below.

-## What are Subscriptions?
+### Subscriptions

-Subscriptions are how you manage access to your content.
+Subscriptions are how you manage access to your website's content.
 There are two core components to make Subscriptions work for your Discourse application.
 These are **Products** and **Plans**.

+### Products

 A Product describes what the user gets when they subscribe.
 It has a *name* and *description* and most importantly, it is associated with a Discourse User Group.
 A product can have one or more plans.

+### Plans

 A Plan is how you charge your users for the Product.
 Plans have *rates*, *billing intervals* and *trial periods*.
 A Product may have multiple Plans.
 For example: a yearly and a monthly Plan with different pricing.
 You can't change plans much once they are created but you can archive them and create new ones.

 Together, Products and Plans make up Subscriptions.

-It is **important to note** that ultimately, your subscriptions are managed by the Stripe payment gateway.
-Stripe will handle the billing, etc at the required intervals and notify your Discourse Plugin when something happens.
-If you were to destroy your instance of Discourse, you will need to cancel all of your subscriptions manually with Stripe.
-Thankfully, Stripe has a [portal](https://dashboard.stripe.com) where you can manage all that.

-## How to set up your Discourse app for subscriptions.
+**It is important to note** that ultimately, your subscriptions are managed by the Stripe payment gateway.
+Stripe will handle the billing, etc at the required intervals and notify your Discourse Plugin when specific transactions happen on Stripe.
+If you were to shut down your instance of Discourse, Stripe with continue to bill your customers for your subscriptions.

+Stripe has a [portal](https://dashboard.stripe.com) where you can manage all your customers and subscriptions.

+## Installation

+* Be sure your site is enforcing https.
+* Follow the plugin install instructions here: https://meta.discourse.org/t/install-a-plugin/19157

+## Getting started with Discourse Subscriptions

-### Set up your payment gateway.
+### Set up your Payment Gateway.

 Firstly, you'll need an account with the [Stripe](https://stripe.com) payment gateway.
-This is how you manage your transactions.

-When you get a moment, take a look at Stripe's documentation.
-But for now, you can set up an account in test mode and see how it all works without making any real transactions.
-Then, if you're happy with how everything works, you can start taking real transactions.
-See below for test credit card numbers.
+To get started, you can set up an account in test mode and see how it all works without making any real transactions or having to set up a bank account.

-### Enable Webhooks in your Stripe account
+### Set up Webhooks and Events in your Stripe account

-You'll need to tell Stripe where your end points are.
-You can enter this in your Stripe dashboard.
+Once you have an account on Stripe, you'll need to [tell Stripe your website's address](https://dashboard.stripe.com/test/webhooks) so it can notify you about certain transactions.
+You can enter this in your Stripe dashboard under **Endpoints > URL**.
-Also: Add the webhook secret in settings (above).

-The address for webhooks is: `[your server address]/s/hooks`
+The address for webhooks is: `[your server address]/s/hooks` where [your server address] is the URL of your discourse install.

+You'll also need to tell Stripe which events to notify you about.
+You can select specific events or all of them.
+By allowing all events to be sent to your server, you don't have to worry about which events are important to you, but it will load up your server and possibly slow it down.
+If you're concerned about this, add the events below under **Webhook details**.

-Discourse Subscriptions responds to the following events:
+Currently, Discourse Subscriptions responds to the following events:

 * `customer.subscription.deleted`
 * `customer.subscription.updated`

+**Warning:** This may change in the future as new features are added to this plugin.

+### Add the Stripe keys to your settings

+Stripe needs to be authorised to communicate with your website.
+To do this, it publishes a pair of private and public *API keys* and a *signing secret* for your web hooks.

 ### Set up your User Groups in Discourse